 Ques.
 Will scoring above 50 marks give me an advantage in the Certificate of Practice process?

 Ans.
-By scoring above 50 marks, one can change the eligibility of CoP, giving a practical advantage and will remove uncertainty during the result and verification.
+By scoring above 50 marks, you will be eligible for CoP, giving a practical advantage, and will remove uncertainty during the result and verification.

 Score vs CoP Process